Stitching Freedom cover art

 Following his conviction, Amnesty International and investigative reporters documented the brutal treatment, fabricated evidence, recanted testimony, and repeated injustices that led to his sentencing.
 Three times Gary was recommended for a pardon; three times Louisiana governors refused to accept the political risk.
 After more than four decades in prison, Tyler was released in 2016—but he was never exonerated.

 This is not a story of mistaken identity or circumstantial evidence, but one of systemic injustice from an institution hard-wired into a legacy of slavery—in effect, this was a legal lynching.
-It is precisely this harsh reality that makes this memoir a remarkable celebration of life and justice, a story of pride, forgiveness, community, and triumph.
-With insight and heart, Gary shows how he learned to reject bitterness and survive with the help and mentorship from activists such Albert Woodfox and Herman Wallace on the inside, and the relentless support from people on the outside.
-Stitching Freedom is the compelling chance for Gary to reclaim his power and exonerate himself at last.
+While detailing the injustice, Gary’s memoir is also a remarkable story of pride, forgiveness, community, and triumph.
+With insight and heart, he shows how he learned to reject bitterness and fight for freedom, helped by activists such as Albert Woodfox and Herman Wallace on the inside and relentless support from a mass movement on the outside.
+Stitching Freedom is the compelling narrative with which Gary reclaims his power.

 ©2025 Gary Tyler (P)2025 Simon & Schuster Audio